volodin-rv/exotic/wp-content/plugins/clearfy/components/assets-manager/readme.txt

 2. Assets manager

 == Changelog ==
+= 1.0.7 =
+* Fixed: Added compatibility with ithemes sync
+* Fixed: Minor style fixes

+= 1.0.6 =
+* Fixed: Fixed a bug when the interface did not open on the frontend.

+= 1.0.5 =
+Great update:
+* We completely changed the interface design.
+Now it is more convenient for visual inspection of resource files.
+* Fixed: All errors that users have reported about
+* Added: Multisite support
+* Added: New logic disabled scripts and styles
+* Added: You can exclude assets from optimizing for Autoptimize and Clearfy plugins.
+* Added: You can exclude resource files for which you do not need to remove the query string.
+* Added: You can see which plugin the style file belongs to and the js file.
+= 1.0.4 =
+* Fixed: Update core
+* Fixed: Compatibility with others plugin

 = 1.0.3 =
 * Fixed: Compatibility with Clearfy plugin
 * Fixed: The plugin interface did not work and the styles were not loaded due to security settings